PyEllips/pyElli/paper/paper.md

 We only need `n0` and `n1` for SiO2, so we keep all other values to default, which is zero in this case.
 Additionally, we introduce the thickness of SiO2 in nanometers.
 Here, you may also add additional settings for lmfit parameters.
-For details which parameters to use, you may refer to their documentation or consult our verbose basic example [link_to_basic_example].
+For a list of parameter arguments you may refer to lmfit's documentation or consult our verbose [basic example](https://pyelli.readthedocs.io/en/stable/auto_examples/plot_01_basic_usage.html#sphx-glr-auto-examples-plot-01-basic-usage-py).

 ```python
 params = ParamsHist()